DennisAB2/Poke-Bash/README.md

 5. Came together to merge branches and resolve conflicts
 6. Finished the battle loop together in Python
 7. Final push to the remote repository to present working code
-8. Discussed future plans to implement code to account for instances where the user enters a name not present on the list to make the code more robust
+8. Discussed future plans to implement code to account for instances where the user enters a name not present in the list to make the code more robust